justnelling/opencamp_backend_course/project/README.md

-# Opencamp Week 2 Assignment
+# Opencamp Assignment

-Proof of concept for an ActivityPub server setup where we can upload 1 text-based post
+Proof of concept for a decentralised social media app where users can do:

+1. upload photos of their location
+2. upload GPS coordinates of their location

+check-ins similar to swarm / foursquare

 ## Project Structure